-One of the most frequent questions that candidates ask is how long they need to study for to get ready for the test.
+One of the most frequent questions that candidates ask is how long they need to prepare for to get ready for the test.
 The answer can vary considerably according to the individual and depends on multiple factors but the main point to consider is how much time daily or weekly you can devote to the task.

-Someone who can study full time will need less time than someone who has a full time job and can only study at the weekends for example.
+Someone who can study full time will need less preparation time than someone who has a full time job and can only study at the weekends for example.
 Another important issue to consider is how much pre-existing science knowledge you have.
 Someone with an existing degree in chemistry would need less time than someone with a music degree.

 However, having said the above I would recommend starting your preparation at least six months before the test.
 This should give you enough time to cover everything as long as you are already well prepared in terms of your study plan.

 It's essential that you know what you need to study and have the materials ready to go before you begin.
 If you start 6 months before and then after two months you realize that you don't really know what topics you are supposed to be studying or you still don't have a reliable essay template then you are likely to be on to a losing strategy.

 There is no doubt that GAMSAT is a very tough test.
 There are three main factors involved in its level of difficulty: